ethereum-optimism/specs/specs/experimental/fault-proof/stage-one/honest-challenger-fdg.md

 ### Moves

 To respond to a claim with a depth in the range of `[1, MAX_DEPTH]`, the honest challenger determines if the claim has a valid commitment.
-If the state witness hash matches the honest challenger's at teh same trace index, then we disagree with the claim's stance by move to [defend](fault-dispute-game.md#defend).
+If the state witness hash matches the honest challenger's at the same trace index, then we disagree with the claim's stance by move to [defend](fault-dispute-game.md#defend).
 Otherwise, the claim is [attacked](fault-dispute-game.md#attack).